 The analytics dashboard shows you aggregate scores, individual example performance, and trends across your dataset.
 Look for patterns: Are there specific types of prompts where your AI struggles?
 Do certain models perform better on particular criteria?
 Use these insights to refine your approach.

-The beauty of this workflow is that itโs repeatable.
-Once youโve set up a project with your criteria and dataset, you can rerun evaluations whenever you make changes.
+The beauty of this workflow is that it’s repeatable.
+Once you’ve set up a project with your criteria and dataset, you can rerun evaluations whenever you make changes.
 This creates a continuous improvement cycle based on data rather than guesswork.

 Creating Custom Evaluators: Your Secret Weapon